ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    GRIB2
       The second version of the World Meterological Organization's (WMO) standard for distributing gridded data.

+   GSI
+      `Gridpoint Statistical Interpolation <https://dtcenter.org/community-code/gridpoint-statistical-interpolation-gsi>`__ (GSI) is a variational data assimilation system, designed to be flexible, state-of-art, and run efficiently on various parallel computing platforms.
+It supports :term:`RRFS` features.
+GSI code is publicly available `on GitHub <https://github.com/NOAA-EMC/GSI>`__, and fix file data is publicly available `here <https://ftp.emc.ncep.noaa.gov/jcsda/WDQMS/NCEP/GSI-FIX/>`__.

+   GSL
+      NOAA `Global Systems Laboratory <https://gsl.noaa.gov/>`__ is one of ten NOAA Research laboratories and is located in Boulder, Colorado.
+Its research improves environmental prediction models, develops state-of-the-science decision support tools and visualization systems, and uses high-performance computing technology to support a Weather-Ready Nation.

    halo
       A strip of cells on the edge of the regional grid.
 The :ref:`wide halo <WideHalo>` surrounds the regional grid and is used to feed the lateral boundary conditions into the grid.
 The :ref:`HALO_BLEND <HaloBlend>` parameter refers to a strip of cells *inside* the boundary of the native grid.
 This halo smooths out mismatches between the external and internal solutions.